Backup Immutability

 If you want to create the backup job in command line interface, you must create the object storage repository first.
 For details, see Creating Repository in Object Storage.

 • If you create the backup job that is targeted at an object storage repository configured as a Veeam backup repository or Veeam Cloud Connect repository, the immutability period in the settings of the repository must be specified in Veeam Backup & Replication.
-For details, see Adding Object Storage Repositories in Veeam Backup & Replication User Guide.
+For details, see the Adding Object Storage Repositories section in the Veeam Backup & Replication User Guide.

 Backup Immutability and Retention Policy